wQQhce2g93Ei/JiraLinkBot/README.md

 ## Usage
 1. Clone the repository: `git clone https://github.com/wQQhce2g93Ei/JiraLinkBot.git`
+1. Build but don't run the solution (this generates the `configuration\config.json` file)
 1. Go to your Team's Slack [bot integration page](https://my.slack.com/services/new/bot).
 1. Enter 'jiralinkbot' as the Username and click the 'Add Bot Integration' button.
 1. Copy the generated API key and paste it as your `slack` `apiToken` in `configuration\config.json`: